sreyassabbani/saterminal/README.md

 SAT practice that stays on your computer.
 The app ships with a compressed question bank (3K+ questions, ~2MB), works without an account or network connection, and records progress in a local SQLite database (stored in `~/.saterminal`).

 If you ever need to study one question at a time, you shouldn't be downloading worksheets or navigating a clunky and ever-changing website.
-You also don't see question metadata while reading questions too (somehow this is an issue on many SAT practice websites).
+You also don't need to see question metadata while reading questions (somehow this is an issue on many SAT practice websites).

 ## Get started